 Obviously, you should be cautious about overriding the diagnostic tests.
 There are certainly times when it is appropriate to do so, but sound engineering judgment is required.

 The better approach would be to specify the batch.
-This can be done as follows:
+This can be done as follows.
+We’ll store the result in the variable b_basis_wt_rtd for reasons that will become clear later.

 filter(test == "WT" & condition == "RTD") %>%